Bias finishes

 - on top: the bias tape is then visible on both the right and wrong sides of the fabric

-- invisible: the bias tape is then visible only on the wrong side of the fabric
+- invisible: the bias tape is then only visible on the wrong side of the fabric

 - folded on itself to create straps or ties